stakwork/sphinx-tribes-frontend/README.md

 ## Cypress Testing

-To write cypress test read the cypress guide for setting up your environment for cypress testing [cypress guide](docs/setupCypressTest.md).
+To write cypress test, read the cypress guide for setting up your environment for cypress testing [cypress guide](docs/setupCypressTest.md).